 Even being in a stressful or emotional state can lead to unwanted or unusual eating behavior.

-Whether your just starting omad or have been doing it for years, sometimes it can be tough to fight hunger and overeating.
+Whether you’re just starting omad or have been doing it for years, sometimes it can be tough to fight hunger and overeating.

 Some may struggle outside their eating window with hunger, while others struggle inside their window with overeating.